Category: Christianity/Bible

 Anyone who has spent any time in Israel knows that it is a land of hills, and therefore of constant elevation change from one location to another.
 From the cliffs overlooking the Rift Valley of the Dead Sea and Masada in the South, to Qumran, to the Central Highlands, to the Golan Heights and Mount Herman in the far north.
 (If you’ve been there you may have heard the saying: “Everything is uphill in Jerusalem”.)
 How did this topography influence the Biblical authors?

-A Defense of the Character of God
+A Defense of God’s Character From Calvinists

 Calvinism defames and assaults the character of God.
 Here’s how.